Understanding Connector Package Methods

 to get

 the content.
-For database connections (DBI), it returns a tibble
+For database connections (DBI

 representation of the data.